Self-Employed Retirement Plans St. Louis, MO

 Solo 401(k)

-Plan Overview: Solo 401(k)s, sometimes referred to as an Individual 401(k) or one-participant 401(k) plan, is a self-employed retirement plan meant for businesses without employees or when the sole employee is your spouse.
-Solo 401(k)s function similarly to employer-sponsored 401(k) plans, and enable contributions as both the employer and the employee with pre-tax money.
-This provides more savings compared to SEPs or IRAs; however, the extra savings options may be offset by more restricted investment choices.
-In a solo 401(k) plan, you can make either traditional or Roth deferrals, which offer the same tax benefits as their IRA contribution counterparts.
+Plan Overview: Solo 401(k)s, sometimes referred to as an Individual 401(k) or one-participant 401(k) plan, is a savings option for the self-employed intended for companies that have no employees or when the sole employee is your spouse.
+These plans function similarly to employer-sponsored 401(k) plans, and enable contributions as both an employer and an employee with pre-tax money.
+This offers more savings versus SEPs or IRAs; however, the increased savings potential often come with more constrained investment avenues.
+Using a solo 401(k), you can make either traditional or Roth deferrals, which have the same tax benefits as their IRA contribution counterparts.

 Eligibility: Only business owners and their spouses are eligible to open and contribute to a solo 401(k).